russellshen/MinimaLIST-Project/appendix/README.md

 does not render .html files as the intended webpage but instead as the raw HTML/CSS markup language.

+I forgot to name-drop the **Curry-Howard correspondence** in the Basic Introduction Medium article but it essentially produces an isomorphism between proofs and algorithms, which helps substantiate the computational formal infrastructure propping up EngLISP, because EngLISP acts as an interface between natural language text which when rigorous becomes like a proof, and that proof has a one-to-one correspondence with a computer program, i.e., Lisp in this case.
+The Curry-Howard correspondence hence bolsters and justifies my intermediate language representation by providing some theoretical guarantees of this one-to-one mapping between idealized natural language and computational programs.

+Yet I cannot change the archived articles anymore, so I am name-dropping it here.

 Additionally, I added 2 essays I wrote in June 2025 which predate the MinimaLIST project but are a good window to my conception and misconception of Marxist theory at that time.
 I have a more sophisticated understanding